moaiandin/stoplight.io/netlify/blog-posts/stoplight-named-a-cool-vendor-in-application-development-and-platforms-by-gartner.md

   wave of modern microservice and IoT application architectures, has been named in Gartner’s “Cool Vendor in Application Development and Platforms” 2019 report.
-image: /images/gartner_cv_2019_rgb.png
+image: /images/nicolas-tissot-335096-unsplash-1-.jpg
-color: black
+color: blue
 tabs: []
-includeToc: true
+includeToc: false
 disqus:
   enabled: true
 actionBar: